HCL-TECH-SOFTWARE/hclds-keycloak/docs/customization/deploy-custom-theme.md

 ### Building image

 #### Building container image for custom theme
-In this section you will see how you can build a container image that includes pre-built custom theme.
+In this section you will see how to build a container image that includes pre-built custom theme.

-You will now package pre-built custom theme into a container image, by creating a file in the root directory and name it `Dockerfile.themes` and paste the below contents.
+Package the pre-built custom theme into a container image, by creating a file in the root directory and name it `Dockerfile.themes` and paste the following contents:

 ```Dockerfile
 ## Currently you are using busybox but you can use alpine image as well.